 Gift song guide

-Send a Song Message
+Song Message Gift Ideas

-What to include in a send a song message
+What to include in a song message

 • Decide the one message you want to send first, such as I miss you, I appreciate you, I am proud of you, or you make my life better.